beeware/toga/docs/reference/api/hardware/geolocation.rst

         async def location_update(self, location, altitude, **kwargs):
             print(f"You are now at {location}, with altitude {altitude}")

-        def startup(self):
+        def start_geolocation(self):
-            ...

             # Install a geolocation handler
             self.geolocation.on_change = self.location_update
             # Start location updates.
-This will ask for permissions if they
-            # haven't already been requested.
+This assumes permissions have already been
+            # requested and granted.
+            try:
                 self.geolocation.start()
+            except PermissionError:
+                print("User has not permitted geolocation.")

 If you no longer wish to receive geolocation updates, call :any:`Geolocation.stop()`.